Cat

 – Stretching.

 If you are meeting a new cat or feel as though your cat is tense, you can do these calming signals yourself to reassure the cat.
 Blinking slowly is probably the easiest to do, and the most quickly understood.
 Always be attentive to your cat’s signals.
-Does your cat start yawning when you start petting him in a particular way?
-Then he is probably not enjoying it as much as you think.
+Does your cat start yawning when you start petting it in a particular way?
+Then it is probably not enjoying it as much as you think.

 Source: Body Language: http://pets.webmd.com/cats/features/cat-body-language